Jimmy-Lin/GeneralizedOptimalSparseDecisionTrees/BUILD.md

 ### Step 1: Install required development tools

+GOSDT uses `CMake` as its default cross-platform build system and `Ninja` as the default generator for parallel builds.
 GOSDT relies on `scikit-build` to compile the Python extension and build the redistributable wheel file.
-GOSDT uses `CMake` as its default cross-platform build system and `ninja` as the default generator for parallel builds.
+GOSDT exploits `delocate`, `auditwheel` and `delvewheel` to copy all required 3rd-party dynamic libraries into the wheel file on macOS, Ubuntu and Windows respectively.

 **macOS:**